-- The sterling silver push-fit charms and internally threaded charms should not be dipped in silver cleaner because the black details on the charm will be removed, as well.
+- The sterling silver charms portion of your jewelry should not be dipped in silver cleaner because the black details on the charm will be removed, as well.
 Instead, use a polishing pad or a polishing cloth meant for silver to restore the shine after each wear.
 I recommend washing your jewelry with warm, soapy water after using a polishing pad/cloth.

 - If you shower with your sterling silver jewelry in, remember to always completely dry it afterwards.